In collaboration with

 PHASE 2: Specialisation & Project Execution

-Weeks 5–15 · Teams of 5–6 · 1 dedicated OMOTEC mentor per team
+Weeks 5–12 · Teams of 5–6 · 1 dedicated OMOTEC mentor per team

 Phase description:

-Week 5 — Idea validation
+Week 5 — Idea Validation

-Weeks 6–7 — Data & methodology
+Week 6 — Data & Methodology

 Source your dataset, clean it, and define your approach.
-What problem, what data, what method you use will be written down and signed off before you build anything.
+What problem, what data, and what method you use will be written down and signed off before you build anything.

-Week 8 — Preliminary Design Review
+Week 7 — Preliminary Design Review

 First formal milestone, where you present your data, early findings, and methodology to your mentor.

-Week 12 — Critical Design Review
+Week 11 — Critical Design Review

 Second formal milestone.
 Present your results, what worked, what didn't, and what it means.

-Week 15 — Final presentation
+Week 12 — Final Presentation

 Live panel to discuss your problem, your tool, and your findings.
+Paper revisions continue up to this point, with the goal of a submission-ready draft by close of week.

 Why this program?